Cult of VHS: Production

 Director Rob Preciado was inspired to develop Cult of VHS after suffering episodes of depression during the COVID-19 lockdowns.
 Preciado wanted to create a ‘feel-good’ film that presented global views on the VHS format and the stories of people’s experiences of home videos from different countries.
 It was at that stage in production that Preciado met producer Aaron Truss, a filmmaker who was just as passionate about the project and VHS.
 Preciado’s brother Gerardo Preciado also joined the project as producer during the early stages of production, having both worked on several short films together.
 Gerardo also provided the soundtrack to the film.
 The documentary was also crowdfunded via Kickstarter, with the production taking around two years to complete.

 During the production of the film, producer Kevin Proctor had scheduled an interview with Martin Myres, son of distributor Michael Myres (whose name was taken by John Carpenter for the name of The Shape in Halloween).
 However, the interview was canceled due to a member of the crew testing positive for COVID-19.
 Most of the interviews filmed for the documentary were conducted on location by the interview subjects due to the first wave of the pandemic, this included people from Italy, France, Australia, Canada, The Netherlands, and Mexico.
 Due to both Rob and Gerardo being based in Mexico during the production, Aaron Truss created a UK team consisting of Toby Campen, Dan Yates, Britt Lupton, and Alice Amata to accommodate post-production schedules.

 Rob Preciado and Aaron Truss attending the premiere of Cult of VHS at FrightFest 2022.

 Before the film’s release at London’s FrightFest in 2022, Preciado had VHS copies of the documentary made for publicity purposes.
 Meanwhile, Truss attended the FrightFest screening with fellow filmmaker Jake West, who gave the film his approval.
-Graham Humphreys stated that he was happy to appear in Cult of VHS and to talk about his artwork almost forty years later.
+Graham Humphreys stated that he was glad to appear in Cult of VHS and to talk about his artwork almost forty years later.